CumulusNetworks/docs/content/cumulus-vx/KVM.md

 - **Libvirt** provides an abstraction language to define a VM.
 It uses XML to represent and define the VM.
 - **KVM** works exclusively with QEMU and performs hardware acceleration for x86 VMs with Intel and AMD CPUs.
 The pair is often called KVM/QEMU or just KVM.
 - **QEMU** is a machine emulator that allows the host machine to emulate the CPU architecture of the guest machine.
 Because QEMU does not provide hardware acceleration, it works well with KVM.

-This configuration is tested on a server running Debian 3.2.60-1+deb7u3 x86\_64 GNU/Linux with 3.2.0-4-amd64 \#1 SMP processors.

 1. Install QEMU/KVM.
 Refer to the {{<exlink url="http://www.qemu-project.org/download/" text="KVM documentation">}}